Ghostbird/ESP32-Sensor-Web/README.md

 Web view for a DHT temperature and humidity sensor connected to an ESP32.

+*Note:* This is not about the DHT sensor.
+This program can be modified fairly easily to show the data from far more interesting sensors.

 ## Setup Arduino IDE

 1. Install [ESP32 support](https://github.com/espressif/arduino-esp32#installation-instructions)